noSaboCat/post-left-anarchy-reading-list/README.md

 - 🟥 Edit Readme to have links to each essay on The Anarchist Library
 - 🟥 Add more current essays not featured in the above picture
 - ❓ Maybe add resources for Stop the Bleed, OPSEC, and OSINT techniques.
+- ❓ Markdown versions of the files, which The Anarchist Library does not contain.

 ## Links (WIP)